Posts

 Image

-I first heard about this book from some friends, who didn't like it.
+I first heard about Fifty Shades of Grey by E.L.
+James from some friends, who didn't like it.
 Now I'm not the kind of person who rejects or likes a book just because the friends do.
 I like the Cassandra Clare books, I like the concept in them and find them exciting.
 Some people I know hate them.
 Some friends adore The Hunger Games .
 I like the story, but the style of writing I have a problem with.
 Still read them, and wrote reviews.
 I hate Twilight .
 Seriously.
 I read some of the books, and hated them.
 I know people who loved them.
 So I read stuff from this book.
 Now English is not my first language, but my fiction has better language than some of the quotes I read.
 It was also discussed in a group where some people actually do live in a BDSM relationship.
 For people who love this book, this is NOT BDSM.
 I've read BDSM written by people who actually live it.
 I even researched it and online role played it.
 THIS IS NOT BDSM.
 A good dom doesn't do these.
-There are safe words.
-There is a...
+The...

-The Price of Paradise by Colin Brake (Audiobook) * * * *
+Doctor Who: The Price of Paradise by Colin Brake * * * *

 Image

 I listened to the audiobook.
-I actually like this one, which was a relief, since The Art of Destruction , which I listened to before, wasn't all that good.
-The story is about a planet, Laylora, where things are going horribly wrong.
+I actually like Doctor Who: The Price of Paradise by Colin Brake , which was a relief, since The Art of Destruction , which I listened to before, wasn't all that good.
+The story is about a planet, Laylora , where things are going horribly wrong.
 The deeper meaning of the story is that when a foreign element is introduced into an ecological system, things go haywire most of the time.
 The plot is a bit predictable, but it is a lot of fun.
 The action scenes are exciting, and there is a real sense of danger for the Doctor and Rose.
-It's read by Shaun Dingwall, who played Pete Tyler in the series.
+It's read by Shaun Dingwall , who played Pete Tyler in the series.
 He does do a really good job of it, and has a nice, easy-to-listen-to reading.
 It is kind of funny to note that this is the last Rose story, and it's told by Rose's father.
 Two characters are memorable in the story.
-One is Rez, the human man who arrived to Laylora on an escape pod.
-He is forever trying to fit in, and most of the villagers are supportive.
-His presence and how the others on the p...
+One is Rez , the human man who arrived to Laylora on an escape pod.
+He is forever trying to fit in, and most of the villagers are suppor...